monikaj98/Portfolio/README.md

 This project consists for the following files:

 * index.html - main html file to be run.
-* image - folder that contains all the images used in the webpage.
 * style - folder that consists of a css file that provides the styling to the webpage.

 ## How to Run Project